ef-labs/vertx-mod-mongo-gridfs/README.md

 Saves a chunk of binary data in the GridFS format.

-Send a byte[] message to the module main address + "/saveChunk".
-The byte[] is made up of 3 parts.
+Send a Buffer message to the module main address + "/saveChunk".
+The Buffer is made up of 3 parts.

 The first four bytes are an int defining the length of a UTF-8 encoded json string.
 The json bytes are next and the remaining bytes are the chunk to be saved.